The message from COP24 is that business can lead the change

-Unlocking circular economy potential, and a better use of resources, will make a big difference to our future.
+Unlocking circular economy potential, and better use of resources, will make a big difference to our future.

 This year’s COP24 event took place at a crucial time for the global economy and climate.
 The UN conference, which brought together the world’s leaders to tackle climate change, follows the Intergovernmental Panel on Climate Change (IPCC) report, which questions whether our current targets will do enough to prevent the damaging impacts of global warming.